pionx10/carapp/README.md

 ## What does the API do
 * Keeps records of both customers and cars.
-* Calculates interest rate for cars.
+* Calculates lease rate for cars.
 * Loads CSV records to its database.

 ## Who are the end users for this API